 5 Tips on how to register an NGO in East Africa

-Registration of NGO in East Africa is a curtail step to offer legal support for their services.
+Registration of an NGO in East Africa is a crucial step to offering legal support for their services.
 Not following proper channels causes hitches; especially in operations such as outsourcing funds.
-NGOs vary depending on the country but majorly include volunteer organizations, people’s organizations, Non-profit organizations, community organizations etc.
+NGOs vary depending on the country but majorly include volunteer organizations, people’s organizations, nonprofit organizations, community organizations, etc.

 East Africa consists of 19 countries.
-Although, from the 19, 6 partner states have combined to form the East African Community (EAC).
-The states include Kenya, Southern Sudan, Tanzania, Republic of Uganda, Rwanda, and Burundi.
-With a total gross domestic product of US$193 and a home of 177 million citizens, the EAC is a favorable location to establish an NGO.
-Here are tips to consider when registering an NGO in some counties in East Africa.
+Although of the 19, 6 partner states have combined to form the East African Community (EAC).
+The states include Kenya, Southern Sudan, Tanzania, the Republic of Uganda, Rwanda, and Burundi.
+With a total gross domestic product of US $193 and a home for 177 million citizens, the EAC is a favorable location to establish an NGO.
+Here are tips to consider when registering an NGO in some countries in East Africa.

 1. Registering an NGO in Kenya